Tragic Ceremony: Reception

 Paper magazine gave the film a positive review, calling it a "truly rare Gothic Italian chiller" and a "groovy and gory gas."
-Maitland McDonough of TV Guide gave the film a middling review, noting: "An odd and not entirely successful genre hybrid, Freda's film is nonetheless of interest to fans of 1970s Euro-horror, and a welcome opportunity to see Camille Keaton play something other than a sexually abused woman-child."
-The New York Times called the film a "defiantly disjointed horror film," also noting: "The story is the archetypal one of a group of attractive young people lured into the lair of Devil worshipers, yet the violent consequences are unexpectedly imaginative, and the film's wanton neglect of narrative logic gives it an insinuating, dreamlike flow."
+Maitland McDonagh of TV Guide gave the film a middling review, noting: "An odd and not entirely successful genre hybrid, Freda's film is nonetheless of interest to fans of 1970s Euro-horror, and a welcome opportunity to see Camille Keaton play something other than a sexually abused woman-child."
+Dave Kehr wrote in the New York Times, describing it as a "defiantly disjointed horror film," and that "The story is the archetypal one of a group of attractive young people lured into the lair of Devil worshipers, yet the violent consequences are unexpectedly imaginative, and the film's wanton neglect of narrative logic gives it an insinuating, dreamlike flow."

-Jeremiah Kipp of Slant magazine gave the film a negative review, writing: "Tragic Ceremony starts out as a nondescript, frankly mundane Italian variation of the horror movie template where four kids having car trouble stop at a haunted house and find themselves kidnapped by a satanic cult ...
-These sporadic bursts of cult-movie oddness are amusing, but [the film] isn't scary enough to induce terror, unintentionally funny enough for camp, or bizarre enough for mad surrealism."
+Jeremiah Kipp of Slant Magazine magazine gave the film a negative review, writing: "Tragic Ceremony starts out as a nondescript, frankly mundane Italian variation of the horror movie template where four kids having car trouble stop at a haunted house and find themselves kidnapped by a satanic cult ...
+These sporadic bursts of cult-movie oddness are amusing, but [the film] isn't scary enough to induce terror, unintentionally funny enough for camp or bizarre enough for mad surrealism."